hschwaiger-usgs/volcano-ash3d/doc/PostProc.md

 The preferred graphics package is set at the time of compilation depending on the system (Linux, Windows, MacOS) and the availability of the libraries.
-These can alway be overriden at run-time with the environmet variable `ASH3DPLOT`,
+These can always be overriden at run-time with the environmet variable `ASH3DPLOT`,
 where: 1=[dislin](Figs/Ash3d_Deposit____final_dislin.png), 2=[plplot](Figs/Ash3d_Deposit____final_plplot.png),
 3=[gnuplot](Figs/Ash3d_Deposit____final_gnuplot.png),